Floquet Nonadiabatic Mixed Quantum-Classical Dynamics in Laser-Dressed Solid Systems: Results and discussions

 \subsection{Truncation in Brillouin zone}

 The advantage of using a real-space approach lies in its ability to precisely capture local interactions within a specific spatial region while keeping computational demands in check by limiting the scope of local interactions considered.
 Similarly, for phenomena restricted to a certain range within the Brillouin zone, a comparable strategy can be employed in reciprocal space.
 In scenarios where electronic carriers are localized due to either the short time scales not permitting full Brillouin zone traversal or their stabilization at band minima, such confinement can be effectively modeled.
-This concept has been effectively employed in the theoretical analysis of exciton and trion states in monolayer transition-metal dichalcogenides.
-In these studies, the analysis was focused around the K points in the Brillouin zone by implementing a specific truncation radius, thereby streamlining the computations.
+This concept has been effectively employed in the theoretical analysis of exciton and trion states in monolayer transition-metal dichalcogenides.\cite{PhysRevB.93.235435} In these studies, the analysis was focused around the K points in the Brillouin zone by implementing a specific truncation radius, thereby streamlining the computations.

 In FMD and FSH dynamics, a reciprocal space formulation allows for effective truncation when the initial population is concentrated at or near $k = 0$.
 Here we set $N = 20$, $J_0 = 0.6$, $\hbar\omega = 0.2$, $J_1 = 0.3$, $\Omega = 0.5$, $g^2 = 5$, and $T = 1$.
 We symmetrically truncate the corner of the Brillouin zone and keep $4/5$, $3/5$, and $2/5$ sizes of the original one, and the corresponding size numbers $N$ are $16$, $12$, and $8$, respectively.
+We emphasize again that truncation in reciprocal space does save a lot of time computational time.
+Theoretically speaking, the computational time of surface hopping or Ehrenfest dynamics scales as $O(N^3)$ as a function of $N$, where $N$ is the number of the quantum states.
+In our simulation, we find that we can use as less as 60\% of the total $k$ states in both FSH and FMD methods to recover the results without any truncation.
+Such that we can save 80\% of the total computational time.

 Figs. \ref{fig:trun_Heis_mf} and \ref{fig:trun_Heis_sh} illustrate the temporal evolution of the whole population (Figs. \ref{fig:trun_Heis_mf} (a) and \ref{fig:trun_Heis_sh} (a)) and $P_0$ (Figs. \ref{fig:trun_Heis_mf} (b) and \ref{fig:trun_Heis_sh} (b)) for the Holstein model under different truncation scales, as calculated by FMD and FSH respectively.
 Remarkably, these methods yield accurate electronic population profiles even with significant truncation, such as at $k_0 = \frac{2}{5}\pi$, closely matching the untruncated results, as can be seen in the Figs. \ref{fig:trun_Heis_mf} (c) and \ref{fig:trun_Heis_sh} (c).